titan-gateway/titan/README.md

 > **Actively Developed – Production Pilots Welcome**
 >
-> Titan is under active development with core features functional and extensively tested (139 unit tests, full integration test suite).
+> Titan is under active development with core features functional and extensively tested.
 While approaching v1.0, breaking changes may still occur.
 We welcome early adopters and production pilots – join our [Discussions](https://github.com/titan-gateway/titan/discussions) to share your experience.

 ---